lRomul/argus/docs/source/quickstart.rst

                             batch_size=128, shuffle=False)

-Use callbacks and start train a model for 50 epochs.
+5. Define some callbacks and start training the model for 50 epochs.

 .. code-block:: python